kavgan/ROUGE-2.0/README.md

 ### Contributing code

 Thanks for your interest in contributing code to ROUGE2.0!
 To contribute code to ROUGE2.0, please create a new branch and submit a pull request early on with your ideas and planned changes or enhancement.
 Once you get the thumbs up, you can use your usual workflow for development.
+Your changes will be reviewed and finally accepted for inclusion.
 Please use meaningful commit messages that intuitively explain what you are trying to achieve.

+If you are proposing new evaluation measures, your changes will be included once your paper is accepted at a conference or journal.